SrijDude3416/student/_posts/2023-09-01-Klein_Filters_CNN.md

 comments: false
 layout: default
 title: KNN's and their Application
-description: An overview of the application of Klein filters to Convolutional Neural Networks to increase generalizability of these networks under low data scenarios.
+description: An overview of the application of Klein filters to CNN's to increase generalizability of these networks during low data scenarios.
 type: tangibles
 courses: { compsci: {week: 2} }
 ---